 B.A.
 (Hons), B.Ed.

 Christine Avey is an Alberta certified educator with nearly twenty years of teaching experience in both charter and public schools working primarily with Gifted students.
 She is also a specialist in STEAM project based learning (combined science-technology-engineering-arts-math) and environmental education.
 Christine is also a part of the award nominated team that developed and piloted the PEEL program in 2015 and won a Kimberley Foundation teaching award in 2020.
-She is currently finishing her Alberta Leadership and Principal Certification at the University of Calgary.
+She recently finished her Alberta Leadership and Principal Certification at the University of Calgary.

 Christine will be working as a staff advisor, mentor and coach and will serve as our expert in gifted education and project-based learning.